 A co-operative housing association will not normally make distributions within the meaning CTA10/PART23.
 CTA10/S1064 cannot apply because a ‘registered society’ in Great Britain – formerly industrial and provident society, cannot be a close company (see CTM40505).

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

+Previous page

+Next page